 I was overweight all through middle school and high school.
 I didn’t get asked to a school dance until I was a senior.
 And I can’t tell you what changed.
 I didn’t get the boys I liked.
 I tried to hide myself so I became… forgettable.
 This isn’t even me talking bad about myself- I just was forgettable.
 I was just smart enough, just funny enough, and just fat enough to be forgotten.
 I succeeded.
 I wanted to hide so no one could hurt me and I did it so well.
 10 years later, I still have a hard time being myself and standing out.

-A few months ago, I realized how fed up with it I was.
+A while ago, I realized how fed up with it I was.
 I was so tired of feeling helpless around food.
 I knew about disordered eating.
 I knew about eating disorders.
 I even knew about Binge Eating Disorder.
 But that wasn’t me.
 I mean, it couldn’t be.
 If I couldn’t manage to lose weight by going on a strict diet, then what business did I have trying to become a dietitian?
 None.
 But I decided to suck it up, mostly because I felt I was at rock bottom, and made an appointment with a therapist.
 After I told her everything that was going on, her exact words were “you know what the criteria is for BED?
 (I nod) So you know you definitely fit that diagnosis?”
 Yes.
 I fit the diagnosis to a T. So, here begins the long path to healing.